Henrique-O-S/SeedLabs_Resolution/LOGBOOK7.md

 ### Task 3.A

-Start by creating a string where the first 4 bytes are the target's address and so that the format specifier that overwrites the return address is `%n`.
+Start by creating a string where the first 4 bytes are the target's address and, so that the format specifier that overwrites the return address content is `%n`.

 - ![String3](/Images/Week7/Task3.1-string3.PNG "String3")